 Three time winner of the National Book Award for fiction, Bellow may eventually become better known for illuminating the frightening outbreak of EADD.

 EADD hides in plain sight, sorry for the cliche, but in recent years, it’s rampant.
 It’s not widely reported because, experts say, newsrooms are full of it.

 Frequently disguised as an actual debate between scientific facts and preferred beliefs.

 Scientific fact emerges from an ever-evolving search for basic truths knowable and testable.
 Preferred beliefs contradicting provable fact are a symptom of Elbow Ass Distinction Disorder.

 Preferred beliefs are the option of choice when truth induces discomfort, screaming fits, cheerful predictions of Armageddon and war.
 That is, when you don’t know your ass from your elbow and sink into deep denial.

 Where can you find Elbow Ass Distinction Disorder?

-The low hanging fruits of symptoms are angry bumper stickers and themed political hats.
+The low hanging fruits are angry bumper stickers and themed political hats.